GLOBAL MARKETS-European banks, bonds shaken by Greek turmoil

 "It is also better equipped to deal with contagion to other countries -- and so are the countries themselves."

-That didn't stop investors from selling other related assets.
-The Global X FTSE Greece exchange-traded fund (ETF) , a buyable security which tracks the Athens stock market, was down around 15 percent from its Friday closing price.
-Euro zone banks fell 5 percent in value, with the worst falls for Portuguese, Spanish and Italian lenders.
+The euro zone's banking index .SX7E fell 5.5 percent, with the worst falls for Portuguese, Spanish and Italian lenders.

-Adding to the gloomy backdrop, China shares dived another 3.3 percent, bringing the losses in the past two weeks to 22 percent, with central bank cuts in interest and reserve rates on Saturday failing to calm jittery investors.
+Adding to the gloomy backdrop, China shares dived another 3 percent, bringing the losses in the past two weeks to 25 percent, with the Chinese central bank's measures on Saturday to support the economy failing to calm jittery investors.

 BUY IN